 The change in renewables on the doorstep is significant and will come sooner than expected, as mentioned, but it will not be enough to meet the Paris climate agreements signed in 2015 as part of the COP21 Conference.
 More needs to be done.

-Next year Glasgow will host the 26th United Nations Climate Conference (COP26) which will finally point to a shared roadmap that contains the rise in temperatures, 2 degrees higher than in the pre-industrial era.
+Next year Glasgow will host the 26th United Nations Climate Conference (COP26) which will finally aim for a shared roadmap that limits the growth of temperatures to 2 degrees above the pre-industrial era.

-Expectations are high, even for a public opinion very focused on the issue.
+Expectations are high, even for a public opinion that is very focused on the topic.